Chinkhuselts/Chinkhuselts/README.md

 ---

-I’m a developer with a strong interest in DevSecOps and cloud‑native backends.
+I’m a developer with a strong interest in Python, DevSecOps and cloud‑native backends.
 I’m also deepening my knowledge through cybersecurity studies.
 I enjoy understanding how code runs in live environment, from containers and pipelines to cloud infrastructure.And I’m always learning how to make it more secure and reliable.
 * Portfolio: https://chinkhuselts.github.io
 ## What I’m Working On